nevoit/Siamese-Neural-Networks-for-One-shot-Image-Recognition/README.md

 In addition to practical knowledge in the “how to” of building the network, an additional goal is the integration of useful logging tools for gaining better insight into the training process.
 Finally, the students are expected to read, understand and (loosely) implement a scientific paper.

 In this assignment, you will use convolutional neural networks (CNNs) to carry out the task of facial recognition.
 As shown in class, CNNs are the current state-of-the-art approach for analyzing image-based datasets.
 More specifically, you will implement a one-shot classification solution.
 Wikipedia defines one-shot learning as follows:
 “… an object categorization problem, found mostly in computer vision.
-Whereas most machine learning based object categorization algorithms require training on hundreds or thousands of samples/images and very large datasets, one-shot learning aims to learn information about object categories from one, or only a few, training samples/images.”
+Whereas most machine learning-based object categorization algorithms require training on hundreds or thousands of samples/images and very large datasets, one-shot learning aims to learn information about object categories from one, or only a few, training samples/images.”

 Your work will be based on the paper [Siamese Neural Networks for One-shot Image Recognition](https://www.cs.cmu.edu/~rsalakhu/papers/oneshot1.pdf).
 Your goal, like that of the paper, is to successfully execute a one-shot learning task for previously unseen objects.
 Given two facial images of previously unseen persons, your architecture will have to successfully determine whether they are the same person.
 While we encourage you to use the architecture described in this paper as a starting point, you are more than welcome to explore other possibilities.